An experienced leader, educator, and veteran

 An opportunity to flip a seat from red to blue

-Jackie is challenging Republican Congressman Peter King, a 14-term incumbent whose record of failure has hurt the working families he was elected to serve.
-King won re-election by a slim margin in 2018, and in 2020 we have the opportunity to help Jackie flip this seat and strengthen our House majority.
-King’s deep-pocketed special interest allies will do everything they can to keep this seat, but Jackie has what it takes to turn this seat blue with our help.
+Jackie is running for the highly competitive open seat currently held by retiring 14-term incumbent Republican Congressman Peter King.
+King won re-election by a slim margin in 2018, and his retirement makes this race a prime opportunity to gain new ground and strengthen our House majority.
 New York’s 2nd Congressional District has never before elected a woman to the House, but she is poised to make history as the first.
 Let’s show Jackie the full support of the EMILY’s List community and help elect this champion for Long Island working families to Congress.